DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 The magnitude of changes, which had occurred were large enough to spark off conspiracy theories.
-A change that traditional Turkish-Islamic structure and Anatolia’s multi-cultural nature left marks on its culture.
+A change that traditional Turkish-Islamic structure and Anatolia's multi-cultural nature left marks on its culture.
 It was a period where spiritual values got replaced with material values.

 Foundations of this change had been set with a strikingly hasty manner with pro-liberal Anavatan Partisi (ANAP) coming to power shortly after 1982.
-Following governments didn’t see any hindrances building up their policies upon this understanding.
+Following governments didn't see any hindrances building up their policies upon this understanding.
 The most important aspect of the era was the social construct, subjected to change by the force of the newly created free market economy.
 Closed and financially self-sustained